Junior High Academics (7-8)

 The major focus in seventh grade is geography and Kansas History.
 The students explore economics and American government through the study of the history of our state.

 In eighth grade, the primary focus is on American History from 1800 to 1900.
-The students also study the Constitution of the United States and functions of American government.
+The students also study the Constitution of the United States and the functions of the American government.

-Seventh- and eighth-grade Science focus is to develop each student’s ability to conduct scientific inquiry by designing investigations, developing questions, gathering and analyzing data, conducting research and using the appropriate technological tools and mathematics.
-The Science curriculum covers physical, life and environmental sciences.
-Our Catholic faith is infused in our study of science by acknowledging that God is present in all that we think, do and say.
+Seventh- and eighth-grade Science focus is to develop each student’s ability to conduct a scientific inquiry by designing investigations, developing questions, gathering and analyzing data, conducting research, and using the appropriate technological tools and mathematics.
+The Science curriculum covers physical, life, and environmental sciences.
+Our Catholic faith is infused in our study of science by acknowledging that God is present in all that we think, do, and say.
 He is the creator of all things.

 In seventh and eighth grade, the students participate in the Modern Woodsmen of America speech contests.
-Every year the insurance company selects a topic and our students research and write a speech on an aspect of that topic.
-The students work very hard researching, note-taking and outlining their ideas before creating their speech.
+Every year the insurance company selects a topic and our students' research and write a speech on an aspect of that topic.
+The students work very hard researching, note-taking, and outlining their ideas before creating their speeches.
 The top twelve students are invited to give their speeches to parents and friends during an evening contest.
 First- and second-place winners advance to the Johnson County regional contest.